 During 2018, the Company has filed within the Tax Authority the application of the Paten Box for its Intellectual Properties called safinamide: the tax relief ended in 2021 and it was renewed for additional 5 years.
 It consists of an exclusion from the taxable base - for both corporation tax (IRES, with an ordinary rate of 24%) and regional tax (IRAP, with an ordinary rate of 3.9%) purposes - of a percentage of the income sourced from the usage of intellectual property.
 The regime is optional, lasts irrevocably for five years and can be renewed.
-As Newron doesn't pay income taxes, the cumulated relief - as of December 31, 2021 the company has filed within the Tax Authority only for the period 2016-2019 - increased by about EUR 11.3 million the loss carry-forwards.
+As Newron doesn't pay income taxes, the cumulated relief - as of December 31, 2022, the Company has filed within the Tax Authority only for the period 2016-2020 - in-creased by about EUR 13.5 million the loss carry-forwards.

-In 2021, the Company has included in its fiscal declaration also an additional relief: it consists of an exclusion from the taxable base - for both corporation tax (IRES, with an ordinary rate of 24%) and regional tax (IRAP, with an ordinary rate of 3.9%) purposes - of a percentage of the increase in the Company's equity.
-As of December 31, 2021, the Company has accrued a total of EUR 8.7 million of which EUR 6.8 million related to 2020.
+From 2021, the Company has included in its fiscal declaration also an additional relief: it consists of an exclusion from the taxable base - for both corporation tax (IRES, with an ordinary rate of 24%) and regional tax (IRAP, with an ordinary rate of 3.9%) purposes - of a percentage of the increase in the Company's equity.
+As of December 31, 2022, the Company has accrued a total of EUR 8.3 million (2021: EUR 8.7m); the balance decreased by about EUR 0.4m and relates to the accrual of the year (EUR 0.2m) net by the amount the Company asked for cash-reimbursement (24% of about EUR o.6m).